Anxiety Disorders And Sleep: How To Deal With Anxiety At Night

 • Narcolepsy: Extreme sleepiness during the day, causing one to fall asleep suddenly and involuntarily.

 Having any of these disorders could make your nighttime anxiety worse.
 Anxiety, in combination with any of these disorders, could even lead to nighttime panic attacks.
-Still, with the right tools, you can learn plenty of different ways to ease your anxiety at night and overcome your symptoms.
+Other possible reasons someone may experience a panic attack at night can include other health conditions, such as thyroid conditions.

 While nighttime anxiety can seem overwhelming, there may be some valid treatment options to help you overcome it.
 In conjunction with seeking therapy, try adding these lifestyle tips recommended by the Anxiety and Depression Association of America (ADAA):

-• Meditation: When you can’t sleep at night, you could try meditation, a practice that focuses on mindfulness.
+When you can’t sleep at night, you could try meditation, a practice that focuses on mindfulness.
 Meditation is all about allowing your thoughts to pass without judging them and being able to create a calmer state of mind for yourself.
 You can imagine a vast desert, a mountain top, or whatever your happy place may be.
 Research shows that daily meditation can enhance mood, memory, attention, and emotional control, even for those individuals who have never meditated before.
+Meditation has long-term effects on lowering stress levels.

-• Exercise: Exercising can benefit the body physically, but it can also impact the body mentally.
+Exercising can benefit the body physically, but it can also impact mental health.
 Whatever exercise you choose, whether it be anaerobic or aerobic, could have a positive effect on your overall well-being.
 Exercising can be an outlet for frustrations or stress, and it releases endorphins into your brain which can boost your mood.
 Choose the exercise that fits your lifestyle, whether it’s lifting weights, doing yoga, or going for a run.

 Getty/AnnaStills